Easy French Strawberry Mousse Dessert Without gelatin

-This French strawberry mousse is the perfect dessert: fresh, light, fluffy.
+This easy fresh French strawberry mousse is the perfect dessert.
 It uses whipped cream and is made without gelatin or egg whites.
-Simple, easy, and quick to make.
+Simple, easy, and quick to put together.

-- Eggs: this recipe calls for large sized eggs.
+- Eggs: this recipe calls for large eggs.

 - Strawberries: to make the mousse you can either use fresh or frozen strawberries.
-However, for topping the mousse once its ready, I recommend using fresh strawberries, the frozen kind risks to make it runny.
+However, for topping the mousse once it’s ready, I recommend using fresh strawberries as the frozen kind runs the risk of making it runny.

-- Whipping cream: full fat, if not you won't be able to whip the cream to soft peaks.
+- Heavy Whipping cream: full fat; if not you won't be able to whip the cream to soft peaks.
 It must be kept cold and chilled until the very moment you are ready to whip it!

 - Additions: you can add roasted almonds or meringue kisses along with the fresh strawberries as a topping, to give this dessert some extra crunch!